CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 You will be performing the following activities to achieve the goal:

-* Exercise 1: Using JIT to reduce the Attack surface
+* Task 1: Using JIT to reduce the Attack surface
-* Exercise 2: File Integrity Monitoring
+* Task 2: File Integrity Monitoring

-### Exercise 1: Using JIT to reduce the Attack surface
+### Task 1: Using JIT to reduce the Attack surface

  In the simplest terms, “Attack surface” is the total set of resources and entry points exposed to potential exploitation within an enterprise.
 Defending the attack surface was less complicated when a defined corporate perimeter existed, separating internal assets from external networks using firewalls and network controls, while modern approaches use features like **Just-in-time VM access** to reduce exposure.

-In this exercise, you will be using Just In Time access (JIT) to access your virtual machine.
+In this task, you will be using Just In Time access (JIT) to access your virtual machine.

 1. Launch **Azure Portal** using the desktop icon on the **labvm-xxxxxx** and log in with the Azure credentials from the Lab **Environment Details** tab.